-Concerns have been raised by the SEC Staff that the Company may be an unregistered investment company under Section 3(a)(1)(A) of the ICA, because the fair market value of its securities exceeds 50 percent of the total book value of its assets as of June 30, 2003.
-The Company believes, after consultation with counsel, that it is primarily engaged in the coffee business and that it is not an investment company under this Section or any other section of the ICA.
+Concerns have been raised by the SEC Staff that the Company may be an unregistered investment company under Section 3(a)(1)(A) of the Investment Company Act of 1940, because the fair market value of its securities exceeds 50 percent of the total book value of its assets as of June 30, 2003.
+The Company believes that it is primarily engaged in the coffee business and that it is not an investment company under this Section or any other section of that Act.
 If the Company were ever found to be an investment company, in order to remain in the coffee business, the Company would have to reduce the amount of its securities that it owns, which reduction could be accomplished in a variety of ways including, without limitation, by making acquisitions, repurchasing shares, or paying a special dividend.
-The Company might not be able to implement this proposal to reincorporate in Delaware if the Company were found to be an unregistered investment company.